moov-io/paygate/client/docs/TransfersApi.md

 > DeleteTransferByID(ctx, transferID, xUserID, optional)

+Delete Transfer

-It is possible to recall (delete) a transfer before it has been released from the financial institution.
+Remove a transfer for the specified userID.
+Its status will be updated as transfer is processed.
+It is only possible to delete (recall) a Transfer before it has been released from the financial institution.

 ### Required Parameters